 At the second in our series of AuDela VRTs designed to accelerate creative thinking around how legal services can rebuild differently in the post Covid world, we looked beyond the window dressing to consider the impact of ESG in the GC world.
 We wanted to understand to what extent GCs need to shift the needle and how that manifests.

-Jerome Losson, Partner at international investment firm BC Partners, kicked things off with an introduction about the importance of ESG in the investment world: “Talk is cheap.
+Jerome Losson, Partner at international investment firm BC Partners“Talk is cheap.
 We all know that things need to get done.
 So, figure out the actions you can take and take them.
 And then talk about it.”
 This quote also neatly encapsulates the mood amongst the GCs attending: there was no mistaking their clarion call for change.
 For them, ESG is very real and has gone way beyond window dressing.

 The message was clear: expect to be nailed for ESG evidence (fully backed up by meaningful data) at your next panel review.
 Understanding that is one thing but the bad news according to Rachel is that there is no quick fix: “To be able to drive change you've really got to start right from the top.
 Your intention and ambition needs to be reflected in your mission, vision and culture and then incorporated in your strategy and progress measured via KPIs.
 To effect change, both behavioural and practical changes need be put in place - you can't make the change just from a tick box exercise.”